-- taxpayers with gross sales revenues of TRY 5 million in 2018, 2019 and 2020; those with TRY 4 million in 2021, and those with TRY 3 million in 2022 and the following years; - intermediary service providers, those publishing advertisements online and internet advertisement service providers; - taxpayers who sell goods or services on their own or intermediary service providers websites and had gross sales revenue of TRY 1 million in 2020 and 2021, and those with TRY 500 thousand in 2022 and following years;
+- Taxpayers with gross sales revenues of TRY 3 million in 2023 and the following years; - Intermediary service providers, those publishing advertisements online and internet advertisement service providers; - Taxpayers who sell goods or services on their own or intermediary service providers websites and had gross sales revenue of TRY 1 million in 2020 and 2021, and those with TRY 500 thousand in 2022 and following years;

-- taxpayers engaged in real estate and/or motor vehicle construction, manufacturing, purchasing, sale or rental transactions and who act as intermediaries in these transactions and had gross sales revenue of TRY 1 million in 2020 and 2021, and those with TRY 500 thousand in 2022 and following years; - hotel businesses that provide accommodation services by obtaining investment and/or operation certificates from the Ministry of Culture and Tourism and Municipalities; - taxpayers with EPDK licenses under SCT List I; taxpayers engaged in the vegetable and fruit trade as brokers, traders etc.
+- Taxpayers engaged in real estate and/or motor vehicle construction, manufacturing, purchasing, sale or rental transactions and who act as intermediaries in these transactions and had gross sales revenue of TRY 1 million in 2020 and 2021, and those with TRY 500 thousand in 2022 and following years; - Hotel businesses that provide accommodation services by obtaining investment and/or operation certificates from the Ministry of Culture and Tourism and Municipalities; - Taxpayers with EPDK licenses under SCT List I; taxpayers engaged in the vegetable and fruit trade as brokers, traders etc.

-For taxpayers who are not registered on the e-invoice/e-archive invoice application, when the invoice amount (including VAT) exceeds TRY 5.000 (exceeds invoice issuance limit (TRY 2.000 for 2022) for the invoices issued to other taxpayers), the invoice shall be issued as an e-archive invoice from the administration portal.
+For taxpayers who are not registered on the e-invoice/e-archive invoice application, when the invoice amount (including VAT) exceeds TRY 5.000 (exceeds invoice issuance limit (TRY 6.900 for 2024) for the invoices issued to other taxpayers), the invoice shall be issued as an e-archive invoice from the administration portal.